sallycole/sallycole.github.io/about.md

 4. The project files.
 The project homepage is [here](https://github.com/sallycole/sallycole.github.io).
 5. Permission to commit code to the project.
 To request this, contact Sally Cole via email or Twitter.

+A tutorial video about getting setup with these tools is available [here on YouTube](https://youtu.be/sfIoTHWTkk8).

 # How to format your contributions prior to committing them

 This project stores data about English bases in a markdown file format that ends with .md.
 We use only one .md file per English base.
 Then, we use a human-readable data-serialization language called YAML within the file to store detailed information about each individual base.
 This includes the base's oldest known root, this root's language of origin, a denotation or primary meaning of the base, and all the word sums and words that can be built by adding affixes and connecting vowel letters to the base.